 Prevent unwanted changes with Sleuth deployment locking

-When you can use deployment locking As already mentioned, locking can be used to help bring stability to an incident, but other use cases include locking deployments over the weekend, during a key customer demo, or even just to give a large deployment some soaking time.
+Other than to help bring stability to an incident, other use cases for deployment locking may include: locking deployments over the weekend, during a key customer demo, or even just to give a large deployment some soaking time.
 This feature is already used heavily by the Sleuth team to help coordinate changes to production with a geo-distributed remote team.
 With only an hour or two of working hours overlap between some developers, we can ensure that production is safe and not rely on inconsistent handover meetings.

 Getting started on Sleuth is as easy as choosing a name, connecting to GitHub or Bitbucket, and pointing Sleuth to your repository.
 Sleuth can track deployments automatically by following commits or tags, or you can have full control and notify Sleuth of deployments via our API, like so: